loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 - mv is used to move one or more files/directories from one place to another Mv <file >  <folder/directory> .. moves the file.
  Mv <file> <file>.a … renames a file.
+## Rm
+- rm is used to remove or delete directories, subdirectories, and all the files it contains.
+Data within the files is not destroyed, however the file is no longer accessible.
+Rm /home/.../… deletes the file by the pathname
+Rm ./<file name> … deletes the file if it is in your current working directory